 All the foods are great when taken the good quality and in the right amount.
 Understand good nutrition is a combination of good foods along with adequate water intake, sleep, and exercise.

 If you are thinking of continuing eating junk along with your morning 5 walnuts, it will not be a help.

 Is milk mandatory?

 No, especially if you are allergic or find difficulties in digesting milk.
-Try milk product – curd, buttermilk, etc. If you can’t tolerate milk at all, including an extra handful of sprouts/ dal in daily diet.
+Try milk products – curd, buttermilk, etc. If you can’t tolerate milk at all, include an extra handful of sprouts/ dal in your daily diet.
 You will be fine.

 A healthy diet is all that you need to improve your concentration, focus, and memory.
-Avoid 5 potent toxins at all cost – refined flour, refined sugar, refined salt, refined oil, and trans fat.
+Avoid 5 potent toxins at all costs – refined flour, refined sugar, refined salt, refined oil, and trans fat.
 Focus on food quality.
-Then even a little amount will provide you good nutrition.
+Then even a little amount will provide you with good nutrition.
 Stay hydrated, stay active and enjoy your sleep.
+Follow the step-by-step guide for diet during the exam.
 Everything will fall in place.
 ALL THE BEST.